-If or when you do feel called to stand for election to one of the many Boards, Councils., Committees etc. you will be asked to write a short piece in no more than 100 words that summarises why you are the ideal candidate for the role.
-Don't churn out the same one for every election, 100 words is not a lot so you need to craft each one to fit the post and show off your relevant expertise.
+If or when you do feel called to stand for election to one of the many Boards, Councils, Committees etc. you will be asked to write a short piece that summarises why you are the ideal candidate for the role.
+Don't churn out the same one for every election, you need to craft each one to fit the post and show off your relevant expertise.